 It can be a little confusing, if you’re not used to this type of Korean queueing system, so I’ll try to explain step by step.

-You can take as many phone photos as you want at Mitate Mind.
+7. You can take as many photos with your phone as you want, but no DSLRs are allowed inside.

 How to get to MPX Gallery?